xpl/ansicolor/README.md

 const parsed = ansi.parse ('foo'.bgBrightRed.bright.italic + 'bar'.red.dim)
 ```

-The `ansi.parse ()` method will return a pseudo-array of styled spans, you can iterate over it with a `for ... of` loop and convert it to an array with *spread operator*.
+The `ansi.parse ()` method will return a pseudo-array of styled spans, you can iterate over it with a `for ... of` loop and convert it to an array with the *spread operator* (`...`).
 Also, there's the `.spans` property for obtaining the already-spread array directly:

 ```javascript
 assert.deepEqual (parsed.spans /* or [...parsed] */,